leo-editor/leo-editor/leo/plugins/leo_babel/doc/Leo-Babel.md

 The value of Leo-Babel-Sudo compiled into Leo-Babel is False.

 This parameter's setting can be overridden for an individual Babel Script by setting babel_sudo in the Babel Parameters Script.

+## Output Polling Delay
+Parameter Name:  Leo-Babel-Polling-Delay

+This is an integer specifying the minimum number of milliseconds between output polls.

+Example:

+\@int Leo-Babel-Polling-Delay = 1

+The value of Leo-Babel-Polling-Delay compiled into Leo-Babel is 1.

+This parameter's setting can be overridden for an individual Babel Script by setting babel_polling_delay in the Babel Parameters Script.

+## Python Interpreter
+Parameter Name:  Leo-Babel-Python

+This parameter specifies the program used to interpret a Python language script.
+The program must exist on the path specified by the PATH environment variable, or the absolute path to the program must be specified.

+If Leo-Babel-Python is **NOT** specified, then the default Python interpreter is "/usr/bin/python3."

+Examples:

+\@string Leo-Babel-Python = /usr/bin/python2

+\@string Leo-Babel-Python = /usr/bin/python3

+This parameter can be overridden for an individual Babel script by setting babel_python in the Babel Parameters Script.

+## Shell Interpreter
+Parameter Name:  Leo-Babel-Shell

+This parameter specifies the default program used to interpret a shell language script.
+The program must exist on the path specified by the PATH environment variable, or the absolute path to the program must be specified.

+If Leo-Babel-Shell is **NOT** specified, then the default shell interpreter is "/usr/bin/bash."
+Examples:

+\@string Leo-Babel-Shell = usr/bin/bash

+The Bourne shell.

+\@string Leo-Babel-Shell = sh

+The POSIX standard shell interpreter chosen by your Linux distribution.

+\@string Leo-Babel-Shell = zsh

+The Z shell.

+This parameter can be overridden for an individual Babel script by setting babel_shell in the Babel Parameters Script.

 # Supported Python Release